virtualagc/virtualagc/yaShuttle/yaHAL-S-Development.md

     CLOSE FACTORIAL;

 I suspect there's still a lot of debugging of the BNF needed, but it's a nice little milestone anyway.

+In fact, with the fixes I've made today, most of the HAL/S code samples I've provided so far will compile: CORNERS, DARTBOARD_APPROXIMATION, EXAMPLE_1, EXAMPLE_2, EXAMPLE_4A, FACTORIAL, NEWTON_SQRT, ORTHONORMAL, PARALLAX, ROOTS, ROWS, SIMPLE, XYZ_TO_POLAR.

+But there are 2 problematic ones left over: TABLE and TAN_SUMS.
+These won't compile because they have `REPLACE ...
+BY "..."` macros.
+And while the compiler can parse the macro definitions &mdash; though admittedly oddly &mdash; it cannot (as of yet) actually perform the preprocessor-style replacements that the macros implement.
+Thus none of the lines having macro invocations in them compile.

+Amusingly, in the very last place it occurred to me to look in resolving my issues, I found a mistake in the XYZ_TO_POLAR example as it appears in *Programming in HAL/S*.
+(The parentheses in the `WRITE(6)` command were not matched.)
+What's amusing about that is that the document itself proudly proclaims that all of the code example are *correct*, and we don't need to worry about any errors, since the code was pasted directly from error-free compiler listings rather than manually typed into the document.
+So ...
+I call BS on that one; errors in the sample-program listings are something that will indeed need to watched for.

 Regarding completion of the compiler &mdash; some of the steps needed are listed at the end of the 2022-11-13 entry above &mdash; the way the command `bnfc --c -m ../HAL_S.cf` works &mdash; recall that it's one of the steps in building the test version (`TestHAL_S`) of the compiler &mdash; is to create a variety of C files: